saloonphp/saloon/.github/README.md

 ## Features

-- Simple, easy to learn syntax that standardises the way you interact with APIs
+- Simple and easy to learn syntax that standardises the way you interact with APIs
 - Abstract API integrations into classes so you can keep your code DRY
 - Configuration is fast and can be shared across all your requests
 - Framework agnostic